8 min read

 Pea protein is also gluten-free by nature.
 It is rich in BCAAs (branched-chain amino acids) to help the body generate muscle protein.5 Also, consuming pea protein could support lower blood pressure,6 maintain stable glucose levels,7 and promote fullness.8

 Pea protein can be combined with digestive enzymes for easier digestion and is naturally free of soy.

 How Do Pea Protein and Quinoa Protein Taste?

 Quinoa generally has a neutral flavor that is easily masked, which makes it a good additive to things like shakes that do not have a heavy flavor.
 Pea protein can have a slightly mellowed sweet taste, but it's still a rather neutral flavor.
 Both types of protein powders blend well with other veggies and fruit flavor.
 Something like Clean Lean Protein Bars by Nuzest can be found with their own flavorings, such as Almond & Vanilla or Peanut Butter & Chocolate.

 What Do I Choose: Pea Protein or Quinoa Protein?

 Overall, both quinoa protein and pea protein have their obvious advantages.
 Either of these two proteins are an excellent addition to a gluten-free, plant-based diet because they are rich sources of protein.
 Pea protein can provide a more powerful punch of nutrients, however, since quinoa’s nutrients can be inadvertently filtered out through the protein isolation process.

 If you are on the fence about which protein source is best, give them both a try to determine which one is easier for your body to digest, which one gives you more satiety, and which one offers the most preferable flavor.
+The options for protein powders are endless, so give some of these recipes a try and mix it up whenever you want!
 If you have tried both, where do you want on the pea protein vs quinoa protein debate?